UBC-MDS/522_01/README.md

 ### Analysis Question
 This analysis will focus on predicting whether someone will be approved or not approved based on a set of testing data.
 In other words, the dataset in question will be trained on some fraction of the initial dataset, and evaluated against a smaller testing portion of the initial dataset.

+Specifically, our analysis prediction question is:
+- "Given features about a credit card applicant, will the customer be approved for a credit card?"

 This section is not yet complete

 ### Report